topkecleon/telegram-bot-bash/doc/3_advanced.md

 ```

 In case you want to process any other data then message TEXT, I recommend to switch to a more advanced bot framework.
-In Bashbot you are on your own to implement methods for includeíng additional information in message TEXT before message sent to the script (only recommended for advanced bash experts).
+In Bashbot you are on your own to implement methods for forwarding additional information in message TEXT sent to the script (only recommended for advanced bash experts).

 #### Example script